 In cases of a strong current, you need to change your line to something heavier.
 This will prevent the bait and the weight from being swayed too much.

 As a general rule of thumb, it’s a must that you carry several weights with you.
 This allows you to easily change your rig if it’s sinking too low or if it isn’t sinking low enough.
 If the bass isn’t biting, then there’s a chance that your rig isn’t too low enough.
 Do keep in mind that if it hits the bottom, the bait can get clouded by dirt so make sure it stays a few inches above the floor.

-Every fisher should master how to make the best of the drop shot rig.
+Hopefully, this article has helped you in some way learn how to bass fish.
+Every fisherman should master how to make the best of the drop shot rig.
 It’s the perfect setup for those great bass catches in the lake.
 It does take practice to make the perfect rig but you’ll eventually master it don’t worry.
 Once you do, you’ll have a great means to catch bass which is a favorite during this season.